Panaculty or Pannakalty is a regional dish from the North East of England. The dish…

 Cold January mornings can leave you feeling a little bleak.
 Christmas has been and gone.
 Mornings are still dark and frosty, making it hard to get up.

-A nice warm breakfast is the perfect way to start the day.
+A nice warm breakfast is a perfect way to start the day.
 It lets you face the cold feeling full and content.
 Canal floddies make an ideal breakfast on these colder days.
 They are cheap and quick to make but leave you feeling full.

 What is a floddie?